sifa123/Dare2Compete/README.md

 # Dare2Compete
-I have tried this in my way.Language used css,html,js
+I have tried this in my way.